 (a) shall, subject to the provisions of this Act have the control and management of all real and personal property at any time vested in or acquired by the University; and may set out roads, streets, and open spaces and erect and maintain buildings upon and otherwise improve any such land or other property as it thinks fit, and may apply any trust funds of the University to any such purposes;

-(b) may borrow money for the purpose of carrying out and performing any of its functions, the renewal of loans or the discharge or partial discharge of any indebtedness to the Treasurer or to any bank within such limits, to such extent and upon such conditions as to security or otherwise as the Governor upon the recommendation of the Treasurer may approve;

-(c) may with the approval of the Governor give security for any loan;
+[(b), (c) deleted]

 (d) may acquire by gift, bequest or devise any property for the purposes of the University and may agree to carry out the conditions of any such gift, bequest or devise;

 (e) may dispose of any real or personal property acquired by gift, devise, or bequest as it may think fit, subject only to the express trusts of any deed, will, or instrument under which the property was acquired;

-(f) may grant leases of any lands vested in the University for any term not exceeding 21 years, and, with the approval of the Governor, but not otherwise, may grant leases for any term not exceeding 99 years;
+(f) may grant leases of University land for any term not exceeding 21 years;

+(ga) may, with the approval of the Minister, grant leases of University land for a term that exceeds 21 years but does not exceed 99 years;

+(gb) may enter into business arrangements;

-(g) subject to the provisions of section 31 relating to trust moneys, may invest any moneys belonging to or vested in the University in such securities as the Senate thinks fit and may sell and realize any security or reinvest the proceeds of any sale;
+(g) subject to the provisions of section 31 relating to trust moneys, may invest any moneys belonging to or vested in the University in such securities as the Senate thinks fit and may sell and realize any security or reinvest the proceeds of any sale.

-(h) may enter into or approve a scheme for the provision of housing assistance to members of the academic or other staff of the University and guarantee loans made to such persons thereunder.

-(2) No tax or rate may be charged or levied upon any property vested in the University and used or reserved by the University for the purpose of providing facilities necessary or conducive to the attainment of the objects of the University and the performance of its functions.

-(3) All real and personal property that was by virtue of the provisions of the Murdoch University Planning Board Act 1970, held for the University shall be deemed, by force of this Act, and without any conveyance, transfer or assignment, to have vested in and become the property of the University on the date of coming into operation of this Act.
+[(h) deleted]

+[(2), (3) deleted]

 [Section 29 amended by No. 103 of 1975 s.
-4.]
+4; No. 32 of 2016 s.
+120.]

+30A.
+Exemption from rate or tax

+(1) No rate may be charged or levied on University land.

+(2) Subsection (1) does not operate to exempt University land if it is leased to or occupied by any person —

+(a) for any private purpose; or

+(b) for a commercial purpose (as defined in section 32E) under an approval granted under section 32M.

+(3) The Land Tax Assessment Act 2002 section 33 provides an exemption from land tax in respect of land owned by, vested in or held in trust for the University, in the circumstances set out in that section.

+[Section 30A inserted by No. 32 of 2016 s.
+121.]

 30. Special powers of investment